 - the power density in localized regions does not exceed the limits of fuel integrity

 - the fission chain reaction can be quickly shutdown

-- the power plant is prepared to withstand all anticipated transients, which are of importance in reactor safety and in must be proved and declared in the Safety Analysis Report (SAR).
+- the power plant is prepared to withstand all anticipated transients, which are of importance in reactor safety and in must be proved and declared in the Safety Analysis Report (SAR)

 - Deterministic methods that solve the Boltzmann transport equation.

-It is common practice, these methods can be divided into two classes based on the relative spatial mesh size over which the numerical approximations are valid.
+In common practice, these methods can be divided into two classes based on the relative spatial mesh size over which the numerical approximations are valid.